eddydg/peerflix/README.md

 Install peerflix with subliminal web search subtitles support (only windows):

+	npm install -g git://github.com/eddydg/peerflix.git
-	npm install -g git://github.com/eddydg/peerflix.git you need to install subliminal in your system:
+	npm install -g mv # mv may be missing you need to install subliminal in your system:

 	sudo pip install subliminal